Also, read about the hurtful power of words and how the truths of God are stumbling blocks to those who refuse to believe.

 Even though the book of Revelation contains images which are horrific, it is still a book filled with God’s grace!

-God will pour out His wrath in a last ditch attempt to say “repent … the end is near”!
-So, although people will suffer here on earth, they might spend eternity with Him.
+During the Tribulation, God will pour out His wrath in a last-ditch attempt to say “repent … the end is near”!
+So, although people might suffer here on earth, they would spend eternity with Him.
 But sadly, many will still not repent, and will spend eternity separated from Him and burning in a “fire that shall never be quenched” (Mk.
 9.43).
 Even though every mountain and island will be shaken and the sky itself will be rolled up like a scroll, some will still reject Him.
 Revelation 6.14-16:

 14 Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place.
 15 And the kings of the earth, the great men, the rich men, the commanders, the mighty men, every slave and every free man, hid themselves in the caves and in the rocks of the mountains, 16 and said to the mountains and rocks, “Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb! …”

 The time is short.
-Share the truth this Christmas season.
+May we share the truth this Christmas season.

 Today’s Other Readings: